rosatolen/resources-for-privacy-devs/README.md

 * [Compact representation of an elliptic curve point](https://tools.ietf.org/html/draft-jivsov-ecc-compact-05): This document defines a format for efficient storage representation of an elliptic curve point over prime fields, suitable for use with any IETF format or protocol by A. Jivsov
 * [Point Generation And Base Point Selection In ECC: An Overview](http://www.ijarcce.com/upload/2014/may/IJARCCE7J%20%20a%20moumita%20Point%20Generation%20And%20Base.pdf) by Moumita Roy1, Nabamita Deb2, Amar Jyoti Kumar.
 * [SEC 1: Elliptic Curve Cryptography](http://www.secg.org/sec1-v2.pdf) by Certicom Research.

-#### In general
-* [Elliptic Curves for Security draft-irtf-cfrg-curves-02](https://tools.ietf.org/html/draft-irtf-cfrg-curves-02#section-6.2): an algorithm for deterministically generating parameters for elliptic curves over prime fields by A. Langley.
-* [A brief discussion on selecting new elliptic curves](http://csrc.nist.gov/groups/ST/ecc-workshop-2015/papers/session4-costello-craig.pdf) by Craig Costello, Patrick Longa, and Michael Naehrig

 ### Edwards Curve